nhonvo/Blog/_posts/2024-3-1-mongo-with-csharp.md

 ---

-## Creating MongoDB Transactions in C# Applications
+## Creating MongoDB Transactions in Csharp Applications

-Review the following code, which demonstrates how to create a multi-document transaction in MongoDB with C#.
+Review the following code, which demonstrates how to create a multi-document transaction in MongoDB with Csharp.

 ### Multi-Document Transaction

-The following are the steps and the code to create a multi-document transaction in MongoDB with C#.
+The following are the steps and the code to create a multi-document transaction in MongoDB with Csharp.
 The transaction is started by using the session’s `WithTransaction()` method.
 Then, we define the sequence of operations to perform inside the transaction.
 Here are the steps:

 1. Start a new session.
 2. Begin a transaction with the `WithTransaction()` method on the session.